Murph-Dev/SimplePiBackend/README.md

 The pump status in the "Latest Sensor Readings" section now shows the real-time watering system status:
 - 🟢 **Active**: Pump is currently running
 - 🔴 **Inactive**: Pump is stopped

+### Device Overview
+The dashboard provides a comprehensive view of all devices in your system:
+- **Device Cards**: Each device gets its own card showing the latest sensor readings
+- **Quick Status**: See temperature, humidity, light, and pump status at a glance
+- **Device Information**: Display device ID, firmware version, and sensor type
+- **Last Updated**: Shows when each device last sent data
+- **Auto-refresh**: Device overview updates with the main dashboard

+### Watering History Tracking
+The system automatically tracks all watering events:
+- **Automatic Recording**: When watering starts, a history record is created
+- **Completion Tracking**: When watering ends, the history record is updated with end time
+- **Event Details**: Each record includes duration, type (auto/manual), device, and timestamps
+- **Web Interface**: View complete watering history in the dashboard with filtering options

 ### Arduino Integration
 Your Arduino can control the watering system by sending PUT requests to `/api/v1/watering`: